FAE/Friends of the Asian Elephant

 CONGRATULATIONS!

-The Prostheses Foundation has announced that Asso.
+has announced that Asso.
 Prof. Dr. Therdchai Jivacate is one of the Magsaysay Awardees this year.
 The awards will be presented on 31 August, 2008 in the Philippines.
 Dr. Therdchai has been recognized for his public services in helping the people who need the protheses legs and the latest is for Baby Mosha, the elephant.

 Soraida